Fishing In Kenya: The Ultimate Guide

 Lake Turkana

-When To Go Fishing In Kenya
+When To Go Fishing In Kenya?

 Kenya, like most tropical places, experiences two monsoon seasons a southeast and a northeast monsoon and this has a large effect on the rainy seasons too.

-When it comes to freshwater fishing in Kenya, avoiding the rainy seasons of October, May and June is key, as accessing them becomes impossible and the water will be too high.
+For freshwater fishing, avoiding the rainy seasons of October, May, and June is key, as accessing them becomes impossible, and the water will be too high.
 The best time to fish for freshwater species in Kenya is November to April and July to September.

-Best Tactics To Catch Fish In Kenya
+Best Tactics To Catch Fish In Kenya?

-If you’re fishing for offshore species in Kenya, trolling and live baiting are your best options and the experienced skippers on the coast are masters at it.
+If you’re fishing for offshore species in Kenya, trolling and live baiting are your best options, and the experienced skippers on the coast are masters at it.

-When the billfish bite is hot, you can also target sailfish and marlin with a fly rod which is the most exciting way to catch them in my experience.
+When the billfish bite is hot, you can also target sailfish and marlin with a fly rod, which is the most exciting way to catch them, in my experience.
 For the GTs in Lamu, you can spin or fly fishing with poppers and big brush flies.

-The Nile perch in Lake Turkana can be caught on the fly with a sinking line but the most effective way of catching the big ones is trolling rapalas, live, or dead baits on a downrigger.
+The Nile perch in Lake Turkana can be caught on the fly with a sinking line, but the most effective way of catching the big ones is trolling rapalas, live, or dead baits on a downrigger.

 How To Book Your Fishing Trip To Kenya